We’re finalizing details for summer 2026 and look forward to sharing soon! Registration opens in January!

 Totally Trollwood Academy Classes

-Choose from 17 different summer classes in the performing arts!
-Whether your interests lie in musical theatre, acting, dance, improvisation, film, or songwriting, you will be able to immerse yourself in the perfect learning opportunity.
+Choose from 15 different summer classes in the performing arts!
+Whether your interests lie in musical theatre, acting, dance, technical theatre, improvisation, film, or songwriting, you will be able to immerse yourself in the perfect learning opportunity.
 Make your own schedule – you can sign up for 1 to 4 classes daily in June!

 Time: